How EMR Serverless works with IAM

 Yes |

-To get a high-level view of how EMR Serverless and other Amazon services work with most IAM features, see Amazon services that work with IAM in the IAM User Guide.
+To get a high-level view of how EMR Serverless and other Amazon services work with most IAM features, refer to Amazon services that work with IAM in the IAM User Guide.

 Identity-based policies for EMR Serverless